yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

 ## Set up YB Workload Simulator

 YB Workload Simulator is a Java application that simulates workloads against YugabyteDB and provides live metrics of latency and throughput from the application's point of view.
 Some Explore topics use the application to demonstrate features of YugabyteDB.

+The application uses the YugabyteDB JDBC [Smart Driver](../drivers-orms/smart-drivers/), which features cluster- and topology-aware connection load balancing.
 For more information about the workload application, refer to [YB Workload Simulator](https://github.com/YugabyteDB-Samples/yb-workload-simulator/).

 ### Download